Within striking distance of the Sacred Valley and Inca Trail to Machu Picchu, Cusco is one of Peru – and South America’s – most touristed cities.

 Music can be a problem because of bars down the road (so ask for a room at the back of the house), but you can expect a varied buffet breakfast in the morning, which’ll set you up with plenty of energy for the rest of the day.

-It’s popular with couples and travellers in group, so solo travellers may struggle to connect with others here.
+It’s popular with couples and travelers in groups, so solo travelers may struggle to connect with others here.

 - Kokopelli Hostel Cusco

-With a great location just a stone’s throw from the Plaza de Armas, Kokopelli Hostel Cusco ($12 USD dorm, $66 USD double) is a great choice for budget travellers thanks to its social atmosphere and spacious, if a little tired, dorm rooms with pod-style bunks.
+With a great location just a stone’s throw from the Plaza de Armas, Kokopelli Hostel Cusco ($12 USD dorm, $66 USD double) is a great choice for budget travelers thanks to its social atmosphere and spacious if a little tired, dorm rooms with pod-style bunks.

 There are loads of communal spaces for swapping travel tips, although these can get a bit noisy at night time, so this isn’t a great spot if you want to catch some early shut-eye.
 If you want to hang out at the hostel, they’ve got a great bar on-site that serves up food, plus a laundry service and their own tour agency.

-A solid backpacker favourite, Puriwasi ($9 USD dorm) has slightly dingy dormitories but shines when it comes to outdoor space, with cosy sun loungers and hammocks in its open courtyard and an outdoor bar for guests – both of which are great places for meeting other travellers.
+A solid backpacker favorite, Puriwasi ($9 USD dorm) has slightly dingy dormitories but shines when it comes to outdoor space, with cozy sun loungers and hammocks in its open courtyard and an outdoor bar for guests – both of which are great places for meeting other travelers.